flybywiresim/docs/docs/start/reported-issues.md

     ![content manager image](https://media.discordapp.net/attachments/828975068947939368/870365130335088660/unknown.png?width=1440&height=123)

     Uninstall it and restart the sim.
 Reinstall development verison from our installer.

+    <sub> You may install Stable v0.6.2 for compatibility.
+We recommend staying on development.

     This information is stated on [Installation Guide](installation.md).